 Disputes from subcontractors, material suppliers, or any other entity not party to the Contract shall be submitted through the Contractor.
 Review of a pass-through dispute does not create privity of Contract between CDOT and the subcontractor.

+An audit may be performed by the Department for any dispute.
+Refer to section 105.24 for audit requirements.

 If CDOT does not respond within the specified timelines, the Contractor may advance the dispute to the next level.

 When the Project Engineer is a Consultant Project Engineer, actions, decisions, and determinations specified herein as made by the Project Engineer shall be made by the Resident Engineer.